-Figure 12 shows the distribution of measured bandwidths for Napster peers, classified by their reported bandwidth.
+On the left, Figure 15 shows the distribution of measured bandwidths for Napster peers, classified by their reported bandwidth.
 Note that as high as 30% of the users that report their bandwidth as 64 Kbps or less actually have a significantly greater bandwidth.
 In Napster (and any similar system), a peer has an incentive to report a smaller bandwidth than the real value, in order to discourage others from initiating downloads and consuming the peer's available bandwidth.
 Similarly, we expect most users with high bandwidths to rarely misreport their actual bandwidths.
-Indeed, Figure 12 confirms that only than 10% of the users reporting high bandwidth (3Mbps or higher) in reality have significantly lower bandwidth.
+Indeed, Figure 15 confirms that only than 10% of the users reporting high bandwidth (T1 and T3) in reality have significantly lower bandwidth.
+Because more high bandwidth peers